usds/playbook/_includes/TechFAR.md

 In fact, the Government’s exposure to risk under other than a fixed-price (e.g., T&M, Labor-Hour) contract is arguably less than that under a fixed-price contract that follows the traditional methodology.
 History shows that the likelihood of significant problems being surfaced late in a traditional project is substantial – by some accounts at least 70 percent  -- along with the likelihood that the Government will end up sharing, or paying for, the cost of the overrun because the initial specifications turn out to be faulty or otherwise inconsistent with what customers determine they ultimately need.

-2	Question – When using a FP contract, how could the line items be structured?
+**Question** — When using a FP contract, how could the line items be structured?

-	Answer – In a FP contract, the line items may be structured by iterations (sprint cycles) with the unit of measure being the iteration.
+**Answer** — In a FP contract, the line items may be structured by iterations (sprint cycles) with the unit of measure being the iteration.
 The Government may also use optional line items to account for additional work if needed.

 For this sample line item, iterations are listed as “sprints,” but would be modified based on the type of Agile process being used.
 These scenarios are used to illustrate examples of how a contract may be structured, not dictate how it should be structured.

-Scenario 1: New Task Order or New Contract- no known quantity of velocity/capacity of iterations is available.
-This method works well where a known budget amount is set and the program office needs to determine how much work effort translates.
+**Scenario 1: New Task Order or New Contract- no known quantity of velocity/capacity of iterations is available.
+This method works well where a known budget amount is set and the program office needs to determine how much work effort translates.**

-Fixed Price Contract.
+>**Fixed Price Contract.**

-Item No.	Supplies/Services	Quantity	Unit		Unit Price	Amount
+>**Item No.	Supplies/Services	Quantity	Unit		Unit Price	Amount**

-Period of Performance: Base Period [insert date of award through a set date]
+>Period of Performance: Base Period [insert date of award through a set date]

-0001		Baselining effort 	     100		day		$________	$________
+>0001		Baselining effort 	     100		day		$________	$________

-Upon completion of the 100 day timeframe, Government and contractor shall mutually agree upon the team’s capacity/velocity.
+>Upon completion of the 100 day timeframe, Government and contractor shall mutually agree upon the team’s capacity/velocity.
 Note: decision making under the contract is the purview of the Contracting Officer.
 The contractor cannot make a decision about the nature of the contract requirements as that would be an inherently governmental function.

-Deliverables:
+>Deliverables:
-● Implement proposed methodology (30 days)
+1. Implement proposed methodology (30 days)
-● Operate team under proposed method through several iterations (60 days) ● Define and agree to mutually agreed sprint capacity (10 days)
+2. Operate team under proposed method through several iterations (60 days)
+3. Define and agree to mutually agreed sprint capacity (10 days)

-0002		Sprints		     	     TBD 		sprint		$ __________	 NTE $500,000
+>0002		Sprints		     	     TBD 		sprint		$ __________	 NTE $500,000

-Upon completion of line item 0001 – the final quantity of Sprints will be determined based on the agreed upon capacity and compared to the available budget remaining in order to determine how many Sprints could be awarded.
+>Upon completion of line item 0001 – the final quantity of Sprints will be determined based on the agreed upon capacity and compared to the available budget remaining in order to determine how many Sprints could be awarded.

-Scenario 2: Follow-on Effort or New Competition.
-This method works when the iteration has already been defined and agreed upon by the Government, whether this is through historical knowledge of a previous effort or through the solicitation requirements established in a competition.
+**Scenario 2: Follow-on Effort or New Competition.
+This method works when the iteration has already been defined and agreed upon by the Government, whether this is through historical knowledge of a previous effort or through the solicitation requirements established in a competition.**

-Item No.	Supplies/Services	Quantity	Unit		Unit Price	Amount
+>**Item No.	Supplies/Services	Quantity	Unit		Unit Price	Amount**

-Period of Performance: Base Period = 12 months
+>Period of Performance: Base Period = 12 months

-0001		Sprint		 	     15		Sprint		$________	$________
+>0001		Sprint		 	     15		Sprint		$________	$________

-Each Sprint needs to be defined either by the Government or by the contractor in their proposal.
+>Each Sprint needs to be defined either by the Government or by the contractor in their proposal.
 The goal of each Sprint deliverable is to have working code that has undergone some process of testing and quality assurance.
 An example of a sprint deliverable could be spelled out as follows:

-Sprint = Includes Analysis, design, development, testing, QA, documentation, and production of releasable code in a 3-week iteration.
+>Sprint = Includes Analysis, design, development, testing, QA, documentation, and production of releasable code in a 3-week iteration.
 Estimation method uses Small, Medium, and Large scale for user stories (S, M, L being defined in solution).

-3	Question – Do incentives under FAR Part 16 work with contracts for Agile software development?
+**Question** — Do incentives under FAR Part 16 work with contracts for Agile software development?

-	Answer – Yes, the Government is highly encouraged to use incentives in contracts for Agile software development, if appropriate, to motivate contractor performance.
+**Answer** — Yes, the Government is highly encouraged to use incentives in contracts for Agile software development, if appropriate, to motivate contractor performance.

 FAR Part 16 describes different incentives that may be used in contracts to ensure the best results.
 Recently, Government agencies have had success with fixed-price incentive contracts (FAR 16.204, 16.403), fixed-price contracts with award fees (FAR 16.404), and performance incentives (FAR 16.402-2).
 See Appendix C: Sample Language for Government Contracts for Agile Software Development Services.

+> #### Examples of Performance Incentives
+>
+> - Use award term contracts where the contractor earns an extension after the Government determines that the contractor’s performance is excellent (extension conditioned upon the Government’s continuing need for the service and the availability of funds).
+> - Provide incentives for completing all (or a certain percentage of) sprint cycles with 100% client acceptance, or tie incentives to minor or major releases.
+> - Use of Fixed-price incentive contracts (FAR 16.403) or Fixed-price contracts with award fee (FAR 16.404) may provide additional contractor incentives.
+With a fixed price incentive contract, capture 10% of the fixed fee in an incentive pool and distribute it when the contractor meets key milestones, pay the remaining 90% as a fixed price performance payment.
+Agency and contractor agree in advance to acceptance criteria, performance requirements, and metrics.

-4	Question – How does the Government ensure fair and reasonable prices when acquiring a process such as Agile software development?
+**Question** — How does the Government ensure fair and reasonable prices when acquiring a process such as Agile software development?

-	Answer – The Government may determine whether prices are fair and reasonable in a contract utilizing an Agile software development methodology by requesting and evaluating pricing of the effort as a unit of measure that is equivalent to the proposed sprint/release cycle and demonstrating the correlation between the proposed technical solution in the PWS and the pricing.
+**Answer** — The Government may determine whether prices are fair and reasonable in a contract utilizing an Agile software development methodology by requesting and evaluating pricing of the effort as a unit of measure that is equivalent to the proposed sprint/release cycle and demonstrating the correlation between the proposed technical solution in the PWS and the pricing.

 COs must obtain the type and quantity of data necessary to establish a fair and reasonable price.
 Generally speaking, competition drives reasonable prices.
 The Government ensures fair and reasonable prices by looking at the prices per sprint (iteration) cycle, the team size, and if applicable, the labor category rates used to build the team – whether they are in line with other rates in this industry.
 Expected “through-put” (team size, skillset, velocity ) and determination of specific services all factor into the offeror’s price for an IT contract utilizing Agile processes.
 The Government can compare the proposed prices received in response to the solicitation (adequate price competition establishes a fair and reasonable price) to the historical prices paid by the Government or private sector for the same or similar Agile process, or compare proposed prices with prices obtained through market research.
 See Appendix C: Sample Language for Government Contracts for Agile Software Development Services.